fishcus/KAP-manual/en/kyanalyzer/configuration.en.md

 ## KyAnalyzer Configurations

 This section introduces KyAnalyzer's configurations.
 KyAnalyzer is configurable through the file of kyanalyzer.properties and mondrian.properties under the KyAnalyzer installation directory of *conf*.
-In the following, we will describe the two configuration files in details:
+In the following, we will describe the two configuration files in detail:

 > Tips: Once you modify any of the following configurations, you shall restart KyAnalyzer server to make the modification effect.